Artiodac

 Humanoid: Yes

-Classification: Alternative
+Classification: Beastite/Alternative

 Homeworld: Artiod Minor

-Coloration: Brown, Orange, Tan, or Purple
+Coloration: Brown, Orange, Tan, and/or Purple

-Legends/Canon: The Artiodacs exist only within Star Wars Canon.
+Continuity: The Artiodacs exist only within Star Wars Canon.

-Additional Images:
+Reference Images:

 Leave a comment